mikhailshilkov/mikhailio-docpad/src/documents/2018/12/fairy-tale-of-fsharp-and-durable-functions/index.html.md

 This code works and does its job, but doesn't really look like idiomatic F# code:

-- No strong typing: the activity functions are called by name and with types manually specified
+- No strong typing: activity functions are called by name and with types manually specified
 - Functions are not curried, so the partial application is hard
 - Use of `context` object for any operation